in2code-de/lux/Documentation/Technical/Identification/Index.md

 This part of the documentation describes different possibilities to **identify your leads**.
 Identification means that you are able to know the person behind the lead.
-And this needs an unique identification-property from the lead.
+And this needs a unique identification-property from the lead.
 E.g. firstname would be - of course - not a good property because this is not unique.
 Marketing Automation tools are going to use the **email-address** as unique property of the user.
 And... emails are great because, you can: